 How are the arts used as a tool and a means to communicate?

-Skills We Teach: Observational and imaginative drawing • Sculpting with cardboard, and found objects • Sculpting with clay • Color mixing with tempera, watercolor, and acrylic paint • Exploring and investigating art materials
+Skills We Teach: Observational and imaginative drawing • Sculpting with cardboard and found objects • Sculpting with clay • Color mixing with tempera, watercolor, and acrylic paint • Designing for laser-cut artwork • Exploring and investigating art materials

 Situated on a beautiful 30-acre campus in historic Concord, Massachusetts, Nashoba Brooks School enrolls all genders in Preschool through Grade 3, and students identifying as girls in Grades 4 through 8.
 Nashoba Brooks is an independent school designed to build community, character, and confidence in its students.